LiFePO4 is Lithium-Ion: Why Terminology Matters

 Most EVs use lithium-ion.

 And your marine LiFePO4 house bank?
-Yep, that’s lithium-ion too.
+Yep, that’s lithium-ion too, just one of the safest li-ion chemistries.

 Not All Lithium-Ion Chemistries Are Equal